kvarak/dnd/docs/_Classes/feyblood.md

 Sirens are blamed for floods, storms, shipwrecks, and drownings, but many sirens are simple curious romantics.
 An infatuated siren will risk life and limb to follow it onto land to learn about the object of their desire, assuming an elven visage.
 Sirens find walking uncomfortable, however, and when they become wet or immersed in water, their body reflexively returns to its native aquatic form.

 ### Touched by the Waters
-When you choose this affinity at 1st level, you gain a swimming speed equal to half your walking speed and you can hold your breath for ten minutes before running out of breath.
+When you choose this affinity at 1st level, add *Swimming* to your class skills and gain 2 skill point to spend on this skill.

 You learn additional spells when you reach certain levels, shown in the Feyblood Affinity Spells table.
 These spells are feyblood spells for you, and they don't count against the number of feyblood spells you know.